pallavisalokhe/javascript-learning/README.md

 - math.floor() print largest integer
 - for single line use // and multiple line use /* */
 - javascript supports arithmetic(+,-,*,/,%) and assignment operato(+=,-=,*=,/=)
+- by using .toUpperCase() string return in capital letter
+- By usind .trim() we remove the space before and affer the string
 ## Variables
 - for declaring variable use var,let,const
 ## Conditional